Swim Lesson Policies and Procedures

 No make-up classes are offered for lessons missed by participants.
-Refunds are given up to seven (7) days before the start of the first class, minus a $15 administration fee.
-Cancellations of lessons due to inclement weather or other circumstances beyond our control will be made up through an open swim format.
+Cancellations of lessons due to inclement weather or other circumstances beyond our control will be made up through an open swim credit.
 If UWF must cancel a lesson, families of children currently in lessons will be provided a rainy day pass which will allow them admission to the facility to practice their skills during recreational swim hours.
 Instructors will not be available during this time.
-Parents should come prepared to enter the water with their child and are encouraged to stay within arm’s reach.
+Parents should come prepared to enter the water and must remain within an arm’s reach of their child.

 UWF will maintain normal operating hours unless directed by the UWF Administration through UWF’s Environmental Health and Safety department.
 Official information about university closings and re-openings will be available from the campus radio station, WUWF 88.1 FM, or via the UWF Newsroom or the official UWF Twitter account.

 Before entering the pool area, please have your child/children remove gum or candy from their mouth, remove all adhesive bandages, and use the restroom.
 All swimmers should stay out of the water when they are ill with diarrhea, even if they are wearing swim diapers or swim pants.
 They risk contaminating the pool with feces and germs, which can make others sick.